sofdvine/ShaheenFalcon/README.md

 You can write and execute your own scripts (in JavaScript).
 Along with JavaScript inbuilt functionalities, some additional global functions (eg. `httpRequest` to send http request, `getBrowserCookies` to fetch browser cookies for a url, `getRequests` to fetch all http requests sent by browser for currently opened webpage etc.) are supported through the scripts.
 These script files are executed through [J2V8](https://github.com/eclipsesource/J2V8).

 ### View Page Source
-Menu > View Source to view page source for currently opened webpage on Shaheen Falcon Web Browser.<br/>
+Menu > View Source to view page source of currently opened webpage on Shaheen Falcon Web Browser.<br/>
 <img src="/images/view-source-1.png" width="240px" /> <img src="/images/view-source-2.png" width="240px" />

 ### Log, View, Edit and Send HTTP Requests